...

 When machining stainless steel, use CNC tools made from high-quality materials like tungsten or molybdenum HSS end mills and drills.
 These tools can handle the stress of the stainless steel machining process with minimal tool wear.

-Moreover, these tools often provide a better surface finish in CNC-machined stainless steel parts.
+Moreover, these tools often provide a better surface finish in CNC machining stainless steel parts.
 Therefore, do not use tools that wear easily because they can reduce machining speed, increasing the CNC machining cost.

 Employ Pecking and Chip-breaking Cycles